 You could honestly spend the whole day just in Galaxy’s Edge discovering all the nooks and crannies.
 Download the Disney Play app to interact with the land!
 You can hack into radio signals, unlock secret doors, and even decode secret rebel messages.

 I visited Hollywood Studios with my whole adult family and we have people ages 15 to 86 and everyone loved this park!
 It was so special and even non-Star Wars fans appreciated the detail in Galaxy’s Edge.

-By By Alanna Koritzke at Periodic Adventures
+Recommended by Alanna Koritzke at Periodic Adventures

 Best theme park ever – Islands of Adventure